auth0/docs/articles/protocols/saml/saml-configuration/troubleshoot/auth0-as-sp.md

 When troubleshooting a SAML login, there are four primary stages to check:

-* Stage 1: The user is successfully redirected to an identity provider (IDP) and is able to login.
+* Stage 1: The user is successfully redirected to an identity provider (IdP) and is able to login.
-* Stage 2: After login with the IDP, the user returns to Auth0 with a successful login event recorded.
+* Stage 2: After login with the IdP, the user returns to Auth0 with a successful login event recorded.
 * Stage 3: After a successful login event in Auth0, the user profile in Auth0 is correct.
 * Stage 4: The user successfully redirects back to application and is able to access application.